 The lesson they could have taken on is suddenly not bizarre at all.
 They ought to have taken heed that Miriam spoke ill of someone who was totally detached, and genuinely did not care – not only did he completely forgive her, he immediately prayed for her recovery.
 This being the case, we are able to grasp the juxtaposition of the two events.

-It goes without saying (although I’m saying it), that we have a real lesson about sensitivity in speech to be learned from here.
-In both cases, the error in speech was much more subtle than a straightforward, nasty piece of loshon hora.
-Yet we have Tisha B’Av and all the tragedies of Jewish history that have ensued as a result.
-Conversely, if we use our lips for their correct purpose, think what we could achieve.
+There is a phenomenally difficult, but very important lesson about sensitivity in speech here.
+In both cases, the error in speech was much more subtle than a straightforward, nasty piece of gossip.
+Yet Tisha B’Av and all tragedies in Jewish history have since ensued as a consequence.

 That the level required here is beyond us may be a valid observation, but think of the reverse; what with how powerful our speech clearly is, what could be achieved with dedication and perseverance?